suncoast-devs/handbook/lessons/js-intro/functions.md

 ```

 Notice that we **must** supply a value to the `valueToSquare` argument,
-otherwise TypeScript will _assume_ that the variable is of type `any` and we'll
+otherwise, TypeScript will _assume_ that the variable is of type `any` and,
-lose any help the language will provide.
+we'll lose any help the language will provide.

-Also notice that we have not declared the type of data the function **returns**.
+Also, notice that we have not declared the type of data the function
-This is because TypeScript can also **infer** the type from the `return`
+**returns**.
+This is because TypeScript can also **infer** the type from the
-statement.
+`return` statement.

 We can also define the return type on the function declaration here: